jumpinjackie/mapguide-maestro/Docs/userguide/understanding_feature_sources.md

    *Specifying Credentials in the Generic editor*

 > [!NOTE]
 > Versions of Maestro before 4.0 did not support these feature and credentials were stored plaintext in the Resource XML documents themselves.
-It is **strongly** advised to run a validation process (see :ref:`resource-validation`) on your
+It is **strongly** advised to run a validation process (<xref:resource-validation>) on your
 > repository, which will pick up such resources (which will be flagged as warnings in the Validation Results dialog).
 You should re-open these resources in a newer version of Maestro and apply credentials in a secured manner.

-.. _fs-other-options:

 ## Other Feature Source Options